asligook/Smallest-Path-to-Travel/README.md

 # Smallest-Path-to-Travel
-This project was made for CMPE160- Introduction to Object Oriented Programming course.
+This project was made for CMPE160- Introduction to Object Oriented Programming in Java course.

 Objection: Find the smallest path to travel from the market to houses.